Embassy of Qatar, Washington, D.C.

 The Embassy of Qatar in Washington, D.C. houses Qatar's diplomatic mission to the United States.
-The chancery is located at 2555 M Street NW on the western edge of the West End near the Georgetown neighborhood.
+The chancery is located at the Administration Building of the Carnegie Institution of Washington at 1530 P Street NW.

 Background

 Until 2005, the embassy was located in an office building at 4200 Wisconsin Avenue N.W.
 For many years the embassy consisted of only two diplomats and a small number of staffers.
 In recent years, Qatar has been working to make itself a banking, business, and tourism centre and this created a need for a larger embassy.
 So too did the growing strategic partnership between Qatar and the U.S. that has seen large numbers of American forces based in the country.
-In 2001, Qatar purchased the current building for $13.6 million from Castleton Holdings.
+In 2001, Qatar purchased the former building at 2555 M Street NW for $13.6 million from Castleton Holdings.
 The building had previously held law offices.
+On 25 October 2025, the embassy was inaugurated at its new location at 1530 P St NW, after purchasing the property from the Carnegie Institution for Science for an undisclosed sum in 2021.

 The current ambassador is Sheikh Meshal bin Hamad Al Thani.